ExpressionEngine/ExpressionEngine-User-Guide/source/modules/channel/calendar.rst

 	http://example.com/channel/archives/my_ugly_boyfriend/

-**Note:** When creating a new entry, if you don't supply the "url title" then it will be automatically created from the actual entry title.
+.. note:: When creating a new entry, if you don't supply the "url title"
+    then it will be automatically created from the actual entry title.
     Spaces are turned into underscores and quotes are removed.
 For example, "Joe's night out" becomes "joes\_night\_out".

 This is only available for use inside the {entries}{/entries} variable pair.